packem/packem/FAQ.md

 ## Are the binaries cross platform?

-As of now, Packem binaries are available for MacOS and Linux only.
-Custom Window binaries are to appear soon.
+Packem v1.4 binaries are available for MacOS (_x64_) and Ubuntu (_x64_) only.
+Window binaries are not available.
+However, the next stable release of Packem will hopefully ensure full cross-platform support.

 ## How many output types are available?

-Currently, Packem can only output to a browser-compatible IIFE format only.
+Currently, Packem v1.4 (and below) can only output to a browser-compatible IIFE format only.
 Other output formats are expected soon.

 ## Can I run my bundles in Node/Electron?